<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1204737666323810&amp;ev=PageView&amp;noscript=1" alt="facebook">

 topaz ring

-Topaz comes in a range of colours, the rarest being the ‘Imperial Topaz’, which comes in hues of yellow, gold, orange and pink.
+Topaz come in a range of colours, the rarest being the ‘Imperial Topaz’, which comes in hues of yellow, gold, orange and pink.
 The most common Topaz colours are clear and blue.

 Topaz is a rejuvenating stone used for meditation and restoration in Feng Shui.